Corinne Takara Education Workshops

 Game On!
 Pop-up Makerspace. noon to 10pm, April 8th, 2017.
 Paseo de San Antonio, San Jose, CA. This workshop is a collaboration with the Alum Rock Educational Foundation. http://gameondesign.weebly.com/

 A series of four community workshops aboard the San Jose Library mobile makerspace: paper microscope workshops andpaper plate pachinko workshops.
 March 2017.

 Maker-HER workshop, Sunnyvale Library.
 March 7th, 2017.
 This playful musical maze maker project uses a conductive marble to complete simple circuity connections on stacked paper plates that are hooked up to a Makey Makey device.
 The project highlights the importance of iterative design and problem solving.
 Instructable lesson

 Girl After School3D Printing Workshop Series

 3D Printing and CAD design workshop series at Columbia Middle School, Sunnyvale, CA. A Make-HER Sunnyvale Library after school program.
 October through early November, 2016.

 San Jose Mini Maker Faire

-San Jose History Park, San Jose, CA, September 4th, 2016.
-Light up paper plate masks makerspace activity.
+San Jose History Park, San Jose, CA, September 4th, 2015-2017.
+Paper circuitry projects in collaboration with the Alum Rock Educational Foundation: Light up thrones and light up paper plate masks.

 Luz de la Comunidad/Aztec New Year LED Light-Up Bracelets